mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ```````````````

 MongoDB 4.4 and later include a ``topologyVersion`` field in all isMaster
-and State Change Error responses.
-Clients MUST check for this field in both
+and `State Change Error`_ responses.
+Clients MUST check for this field and set
-"ok: 1" and "ok: 0" replies and set the ServerDescription's topologyVersion
+the ServerDescription's topologyVersion field to this value, if present.
-field to this value, or to null otherwise.
-The topologyVersion helps the
+The topologyVersion helps the client and server determine the relative
-client and server determine the relative freshness of topology information
+freshness of topology information in concurrent messages.
-in concurrent messages.
 (See `What is the purpose of topologyVersion?`_)

 The topologyVersion is a subdocument with two fields, "processId" and
 "counter":